Wyoming coroner to give update on Gabby Petito autopsy

 Brian Laundrie likely hiding somewhere he’s ‘being taken care of,’ ex-FBI official says

-The Wyoming coroner, who performed the autopsy on Gabby Petito, will hold a virtual news conference on Tuesday to discuss her post-mortem results, officials said on Monday.
+The Wyoming coroner who performed the autopsy on Gabby Petito will hold a virtual news conference to discuss her post-mortem results, officials said on Monday.

-Dr Brent Blue, the coroner of Teton County will speak with reporters via Zoom at 12.30pm and is expected to include a cause of death, nearly a month after her body was found in Wyoming.
+Dr Brent Blue, the coroner of Teton County will speak with reporters via Zoom on Tuesday at 12.30pm (2.30pm EST) and is expected to include a cause of death, nearly a month after her body was found in Wyoming.

 While the coroner had ruled Petito’s death a homicide, the details about the circumstances of her death were not disclosed to the public.